Skip to Content

 • 2 tablespoon Cognac optional

-• Wash and dry oxtail.
+1. Wash and dry oxtail.
 Place in a large bowl.
 Season with the spices (garlic, salt, pepper, allspice).
-Add browning, soy, and Worcestershire sauces to the oxtail covering each piece well.
-Marinate for at least 2 hours.
+Add garlic, ginger, ½ the yellow or red onions, ½ the green onions, browning, soy, and Worcestershire sauces to the oxtail covering each piece well.
+Marinate for at least 2 hours preferably overnight.

-• Set Instant Pot to high “Saute” settings.
+2. Set Instant Pot to high “Saute” settings.
 Once “hot” add oil, butter or ghee.
 Add the oxtail and brown on all sides.
 Remove and set aside.
+Reserve the marinade.

-• Add carrots, onions, celery, and garlic and saute 2-3 minutes adding a bit of the seasoning as you go.
-Add the paste and mix well.
+4. Add carrots, remaining yellow or red onions, remaining green onions, celery, bell peppers, and saute 2-3 minutes adding a bit of the seasoning as you go.
+Add the green seasoning and mix well.

-• Add the red wine being sure to deglaze the pot by scrubbing the bottom with a wooden spoon.
+5. Add the red wine if using being sure to deglaze the pot by scrubbing the bottom with a wooden spoon.
 Allow the wine to cook down slightly (2-3 minutes).
 Add the cognac, beef broth, thyme, bay leaves, and any remaining dry spice seasoning.

-• Remove the oxtail, then return instant pot back to high “saute” settings to reduce the liquid to gravy consistency.
+9. Remove the oxtail, then return instant pot back to high “saute” settings to reduce the liquid to gravy consistency or mix in a corn starch slurry to thicken.

 Notes